 There are conditions where facial paralysis progressively resolves itself naturally over time.
 Then, there are cases where facial paralysis is devastating and reconstructive surgical treatment is needed to reanimate the face.
 Facial paralysis reanimation surgery is performed to restore symmetry to the face and restore function.
 Face reanimation may involve filling areas of the face damaged by muscle atrophy or re-establishing eyelid closure.
 Allure Aesthetic Surgery of Beverly Hills offers effective procedures that can significantly improve problems caused by facial paralysis and restore facial function and aesthetics.

-- Eyelid Surgery- Facial paralysis can damage the eyelid and cause inability to blink or close.
+- Eyelid Surgery – Facial paralysis can damage the eyelid and cause inability to blink or close the lid.
 Excessive tearing or drying of eyes caused by facial paralysis can be treated with eyelid surgery.
 Eyelid surgery is performed to restore closing ability to the upper eyelid in order to protect the cornea.
-Placement of an upper lid gold weight creates the ability for the upper lid to close and upward support of the lower lid will allow closure for additional eye moisture retention.
+Placement of an upper lid weight creates the ability for the upper lid to close and upward support of the lower lid will allow closure for additional eye moisture retention.

 Right Candidate for Facial Paralysis Repair

-Reconstructive surgical intervention is an excellent option for anyone who suffers from facial paralysis and experience drooping of the face or corner of the mouth, loss ability to close eyelid or corneal damage, nasal airway obstruction, inability to smile, corneal damage and other aesthetic and functional problems.
+Reconstructive surgical intervention is an excellent option for anyone who suffers from facial paralysis and experiences drooping of the face or corner of the mouth, loss of ability to close eyelid or corneal damage, nasal airway obstruction, inability to smile, and other aesthetic and functional problems.